laravel/docs/container.md

                     ];
               });

-For convenience, you may also simply provide an array of class names to be resolved by the container whenever `Firewall` needs `Filter` instances:
+For convenience, you may also just provide an array of class names to be resolved by the container whenever `Firewall` needs `Filter` instances:

     $this->app->when(Firewall::class)
               ->needs(Filter::class)